 More than a quarter of Tasmania’s land area of 68,300 sq km is committed to agriculture, with dairy products, meat, vegetables and fruit esteemed in key markets.
 Culinary leader Tetsuya Wakuda describes the State’s growing conditions as ‘beyond organic’.
-The Government has placed an indefinite moratorium on GM crops, while hormones and antibiotics are not allowed in the promotion of livestock growth.
+In August 2019, the Government announced a further 10 year extension to the moratorium on GM crops, while hormones and antibiotics are not allowed in the promotion of livestock growth.
 Recent rapid agricultural expansion is being driven by large-scale investment in irrigation projects.
 The large-scale conversion of grazing land to intensive agriculture propelled the sector’s year-on-year real growth rate to 3.7 per cent in 2012–13, nearly twice the world average of 1.7 per cent and almost triple the average Australian agricultural productivity growth for the previous decade.

 Dairy production reached a record 891 million litres in 2014–15, but growth was subsequently affected by a price decline and adverse weather conditions.